 Kathy Lien is a famous Forex author, analyst and blogger.
-Although she is better known for her 2005 title Day Trading the Currency Market, I will review her latest work — The Little Book of Currency Trading: How to Make Big Profits in the World of Forex.
+Although she is better known for her 2005 title Day Trading the Currency Market, her newer work definitely deserves a review — The Little Book of Currency Trading: How to Make Big Profits in the World of Forex.
 It was released in late December 2010 and soon became quite a popular book on FX trading.

 By reading this book you will learn the following things: